mrquaternion/mrquaternion/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I love space.
-If you have any projects space related, I will definitely be interested.
+- 🔭🌱 I love space and nature.
+If you have any project ideas related to those, I will definitely be interested.
 - 📬 You can reach me on LinkedIn!